alex-barth/HTB_cheatsheet/README.md

 try to find anything interesting, remember to check for hidden directories as well: `ls -la`

 ### SSH (22)
-try to connect to ssh: `ssh 192.168.57.134`.
+try to connect to ssh: `ssh <IP>`.
 In case of `no matching key exchange method found.
 Their offer...` use something in lines of `ssh 192.168.57.134 -oKexAlgorithms diffie-hellman-group1-sha1` or `ssh 192.168.57.134 -oKexAlgorithms diffie-hellman-group1-sha1 -c aes128-cbc`<br />
 see if a banner is returned (for version detection) and if a password is required <br />
+try to connect to ssh via a found private key for user: `ssh -i <PRIV_KEY_FILE> <USER>@IP`.
+Also try to connect to ssh via a found private key to other users that might have authorized this key.

 ### SMB (139/445)